We are fighting for a world free from poverty.

 We started Live Below the Line in 2010 as a way of enabling Australians to engage with the issue of poverty and to take meaningful action on it.
 Since then, over 50,000 Australians have raised more than $10 million for education and campaigning initiatives that help fight poverty.

-From 1-5 May, thousands of participants will be putting change on the menu by feeding themselves on $2 a day for five days.
+This year, thousands of participants will be putting change on the menu by feeding themselves on $2 a day for five days.
 That’s the Australian equivalent of the extreme poverty line.
 By taking the Live Below the Line challenge, we’re raising much-needed funds for work that helps end poverty.

 For us, Live Below the Line is all about creative cooking, rationing and caffeine deprivation: we know it’s just a glimpse into what life is like for people in poverty, not a real experience of it.
 But we know what we do has a real impact.